NVlabs/sionna/doc/source/api/channel.optical.rst

 =======

 This module provides layers and functions that implement channel models for (fiber) optical communications.
-The currently only available model is the split-step Fourier method (:class:`~sionna.channel.SSFM`) that can be combined with an Erbium-doped amplifier (:class:`~sionna.channel.EDFA`).
+The currently only available model is the split-step Fourier method (:class:`~sionna.channel.SSFM`, for dual- and single-polarization) that can be combined with an Erbium-doped amplifier (:class:`~sionna.channel.EDFA`).

 The following code snippets show how to setup and simulate the transmission over a single-mode fiber (SMF) by using the split-step Fourier method.